Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

 Figure~\ref{fig:original-burgers} shows the inviscid Burgers' equation results on the original coordinate system $(x, t)$ while Figure~\ref{fig:shifted-burgers} shows the inviscid Burgers' equation results on the shifted coordinates $(\tilde{x}, t)$.
 It is apparent from Figure~\ref{fig:shifted-burgers} that the dynamics are largely absent of translation in the shifted coordinate frame.
 The evolution of the initial wave depends solely on shock formation as the discontinuity in the wave sharpens.
-The traveling wave speed $c(t) = 1.05t$ can be found by the method of characteristics (Section~\ref{sec:MethodOfCharacteristics}) or by cross-correlation extrapolation (Section~\ref{sec:cross-correlation}), without significant difference between the two methods, see Figure~\ref{fig:shift-function-burgers}.
-In this example, the method of characteristics approximates $\xi$ by computing the mean characteristic slope at the spatial interval $[0.6, 1.8]$ which is where the shock is concentrated.
-Meanwhile, the cross-correlation extrapolation method approximated $c(t)$ by least-squares linear fitting to the cross-correlation between the training snapshots and the initial condition $u_{0}(x)$.
 Figure~\ref{fig:singular-value-decay-burgers} compares the singular value decay of the solution data matrix $\bU$ on the original coordinates and of $\tilde{\bU}$ on the shifted coordinates.
 For the former, the singular value decay is very slow due to the translation properties in the system; a ROM in those coordinates would require a large number of basis functions.
 In contrast, once the dynamics are absent of translation on the shifted coordinates the system can be approximated using only a few modes.